 A.K.A. the heaviest day of the darn thing.
 I was incredibly cautious as to what kind activities I chose to partake in today; I just really didn’t know what to expect?!
 The first few hours of the onset of my period can be heavy and I also experience really bad lower abdominal cramps, too.
 Admittedly, I wasn’t excited for whatever was ahead of me.

-I wore my favourite light-coloured jeans to work today and 'cheeky' cut briefs (I like to think of them inbetween a g-string – a little brave perhaps, I know.
-I didn’t do this on purpose though - I just went about my business as I normally would on any other day (period or not).
+I wore jeans to work today and 'cheeky' cut briefs (I like to think of them inbetween a g-string and a regular brief).
+Brave?
+Perhaps.
+But I just went about my business as I normally would on any other day (period or not).

 Not caring, or trying not to, or convincing myself I didn't (obvs a mixed bag of emotions, here), was quite freeing.
 That said, the 'unknown’ is equally as stressful and I couldn’t get the ‘because I can’ sentiment out of my head.
 Some people don’t free bleed just because 'they can' - anyone with a period can, technically, but some are forced to because they don’t have adequate access to menstrual care and so they have to.This thought stayed with me a lot throughout the day.

 I was committed to the free-bleed but I wasn’t prepared to sit in it at work for the rest of the day, nor have to explain my bloody pants to my work mates - not if I was going to bleed at that rate.
 Reality set in and I sensed a shift in my thinking, in that I suddenly realised that I did care what people thought/would think.

 Number of pairs of jeans soiled today: 3 (and a pair of PJs).